francwalter/kimai-mobile/README.md

 Its a very lightweight solution made with only one HTML script, a couple of Javascript files and some spicy CSS sugar on top.

-Please note, that this is the first release and many features of the complete version are missing.
-We plan to add more features soon, until then please share your thoughts and featre requests at [our forum](http://forum.kimai.org)!
+Please note, that this is the first (experimental) release and many features of the complete version are missing.
+We plan to add more features soon, until then please share your thoughts and feature requests at [our forum](http://forum.kimai.org).

 Installation
 ------------

-To install this mobile interface, simply copy all the content of this directory into your kimai/ directory in a sub-directory called for example "mobile_new".
+To install this mobile interface, just copy all the files of this directory into your kimai/ installation in a sub-directory called (for example) "mobile_new".
-Then point your browser to http://yourDomain/kimai/mobile_new/ and log in with your normal Kimai account.
+Then point your browser to http://yourDomain/kimai/mobile_new/ and log in with your existing Kimai account.

 Compatibility
 -------------

-This mobile tracking software only works with Kimai revision 1353 and later!
+This mobile time tracking solution only works with Kimai revision 1353 and later.

 Contributing
 ------------

-We would love to get input from all you talented developer out there:
+We would love to get input from all developer out there:

 1. Fork this repository
 2. Create a branch (`git checkout -b my_kimai_mobile`)